ClaytonK007/Python/README.md

 # Some exercises to learn Python language.

 1. Basics
+2. Excercises
-2. Simple Projects
+3. Simple Projects
-3. Python & SQL database projects
+4. Python & SQL database projects
-4. Python and JSON exercises.
+5. Python and JSON exercises.

 more to come